jkohhokj/jkohhokj2.github.io/projects.md

 [IOAA](https://www.ioaastrophysics.org/) (International Olympiad on Astronomy and Astrophysics)

 [USACO](http://www.usaco.org/) (USA Coding Olympiad) would be a great way for me to apply my software engineering-esque skills with algorithms and data structures.

-Running is something I've done on and off throughout my life as a way to stay active, but recently I wanted to take this training a little more seriously, aiming for the Houston Marathon in January.